How to Plan Art Used in Church Worship

 Dudek says that St. Francis de Sales is a true “work of our hands.”

 Volunteers hauled out rubble, helped landscape, installed cabinets, and crafted liturgical furnishings and vestments.
 They ranged from migrant farmworkers to college professors, from teens on work-release jail programs and senior citizens.

 “People worked in a tent for a whole winter to chip off mortar from 15,000 bricks so they could be reused.
 They spoke English, Vietnamese, and Spanish.
 You don’t have to speak to appreciate each other while working side by side,” he says.

-Jan VanKooten and her team used Encore and Sibelius music notation software to format church school students’ songs, such as these by Robyn Stegink and Kirk Groenenboom.
+Jan VanKooten and her team used Sibelius music notation software to format church school students’ songs, such as these by Robyn Stegink and Kirk Groenenboom.
 They set some songs in four-part harmony so the choir could sing them.
 Contact Jan VanKooten to come and train your church in her Scripture songwriting method.

 If your congregation is multicultural, Stephen Dudek advises hiring a liturgical design consultant who has cross-cultural experience and understands the main ways that culture and faith interact.
 St. Francis de Sales Catholic Church hired Mark Joseph Costello, a Capuchin priest from Chicago.